symfony/symfony-docs/book/service_container.rst

 be imported from inside this file in one way or another.
 This gives you absolute flexibility over the services in your application.

 External service configuration can be imported in two different ways.
-First up is the method that you'll use most commonly in your application: the ``imports`` directive.
-The section after introduces the second method, which is the flexible and preferred method for importing service configuration from third-party bundles.
+The first - and most common method - is via the ``imports`` directive.
+Later, you'll learn about the second method, which is the flexible and preferred method for importing service configuration from third-party bundles.

 .. index::
    single: Service Container; Imports